Bijective Cremona transformations of the plane: Realizing arbitrary permutations

-Cantat's proof of Theorem~\ref{thm:realization} in \cite{Can09} is built upon a property about the subgroups of $\Sym(\bP^{n}(\bF_q))$ which contain $\mathrm{PSL}_{n+1}(\bF_q)$: The elements in $\Sym(\bP^n(\bF_q))$ which preserve the collinearity, i.e., map collinear points to collinear points, are called \emph{collineations}.
+Cantat's proof of Theorem~\ref{thm:realization} is built upon a property about the subgroups of $\Sym(\bP^{n}(\bF_q))$ that contain $\mathrm{PSL}_{n+1}(\bF_q)$: The elements in $\Sym(\bP^n(\bF_q))$ which preserve the collinearity, i.e., map collinear points to collinear points, are called \emph{collineations}.
 They form a subgroup